-Manufacturing Pmi in Philippines averaged 53.23 points from 2016 until 2019, reaching an all time high of 57.50 points in September of 2016 and a record low of 50.60 points in August of 2017.
+Manufacturing Pmi in Philippines averaged 52.04 points from 2016 until 2020, reaching an all time high of 57.50 points in September of 2016 and a record low of 31.60 points in April of 2020.
 This page provides - Philippines Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Philippines Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Markit Economics

-Manufacturing Pmi in Philippines is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Manufacturing Pmi in Philippines is expected to be 49.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Manufacturing Pmi in Philippines to stand at 53.00 in 12 months time.
-In the long-term, the Philippines Manufacturing PMI is projected to trend around 54.40 points in 2021 and 53.00 points in 2022, according to our econometric models.
+In the long-term, the Philippines Manufacturing PMI is projected to trend around 53.40 points in 2021 and 53.00 points in 2022, according to our econometric models.